 History of Legislation:

 - Repealing the 20-month mandatory minimums for Class C drug offenses.
-This reform would be retroactive, meaning about 200 Class C drug offenders currently in Iowa prisons would become parole eligible on July 1, 2017.
+This reform is retroactive, meaning about 200 Class C drug offenders currently in Iowa prisons will become parole eligible on July 1, 2017.

 - Creating a new rule allowing judges to reconsider and adjust a person’s sentence for a Class C or D felony any time during the first year a person is in state prison.
 Judges or the Department of Corrections must request reconsideration of the sentence, and the judge must notify prosecutors of the reconsideration and may have a hearing, if necessary.
 The judge may or may not change the original sentence, and that decision cannot be appealed.

 - Narrowing Iowa’s outdated disparity between crack and powder cocaine sentencing.
-Currently, it takes 10 times as much powder as crack cocaine to get the same sentence.
-SF 445 increased the quantities of crack cocaine in section 124.401 so that it takes only 2.5 times as much powder as crack cocaine.
-This would bring Iowa closer into line with crack sentencing in the rest of the states and make crack sentences much fairer.
+Previously, it took 10 times as much powder as crack cocaine to get the same sentence.
+SF 445 increased the quantities of crack cocaine in section 124.401 so that it takes only 2.5 times as much powder as crack cocaine to get the same sentence.
+This brings Iowa closer into line with crack sentencing in the rest of the states and makes crack sentences much fairer.

 Bill Text: Read the full text of SF 445 here.

 Resources and Factsheets: